st2yang/udacity-deep-reinforcement-learning/README.md

 * [Navigation](https://github.com/st2yang/udacity-deep-reinforcement-learning/tree/master/Project1%20-%20Navigation): In the first project, we train an agent to collect yellow bananas while avoiding blue bananas.
 * [Continuous Control](https://github.com/st2yang/udacity-deep-reinforcement-learning/tree/master/Project2%20-%20Continuous%20Control): In the second project, we train a robotic arm to reach target locations.
+* [Collaboration and Competition](https://github.com/st2yang/udacity-deep-reinforcement-learning/tree/master/Project3%20-%20Collaboration%20and%20Competition): In the third project, we train a pair of agents to play tennis.